Luke Charman: Rochdale

 Amid interest from clubs including Bradford City and Hartlepool United, Charman signed a two-and-a-half-year contract with Rochdale of League Two on 20 January 2022; the fee was undisclosed.
 After completing a four-match suspension imposed for a second sending-off while at Darlington, Charman made his Rochdale and Football League debut on 1 February, replacing Alex Newby after 58 minutes of a 1–1 draw away to Colchester United.
 Charman finally scored for Rochdale on 30 April, with two goals in the first 17 minutes of the match at home to Bristol Rovers, but the match ended as a 4–3 defeat.
 After a brief substitute appearance in the opening match of the 2022–23 season, a hamstring injury was to keep him out for some time.

 AFC Fylde

 Charman left Rochdale on 14 October to sign a two-year contract with National League North club AFC Fylde, who paid an undisclosed club-record fee for his services.

+Hartlepool United

+On 5 June 2024, it was announced that Charman would sign for National League club Hartlepool United once his existing contract with AFC Fylde expired at the end of the month.
+He made his competitive debut for Hartlepool in the opening match of the 2024–25 season, a 1–0 victory against Yeovil Town.
+On 5 October, he scored his first Hartlepool goal in a 4–3 home win against Sutton United.
+He registered three assists in a 4–3 away win against Solihull Moors on 23 November.